Antonia Lopez: Nebraska Teen Who Admitted Tossing Baby Out Window Gets Probation

 — infowe (@infowe) February 15, 2017

-The Omaha World-Herald reports that the baby was around 14 inches long and weighed about 2 pounds.
+The Omaha World-Herald reported that the baby was around 14 inches long and weighed about 2 pounds.
 An autopsy conducted on the child found that Lopez had been pregnant for about seven months and that the baby girl suffered bleeding near her brain, skull, abdomen, and spine.

 From the autopsy, the coroner has surmised that the bleeding experienced by Lopez’s baby is indicative of the fact that the child had a heartbeat after birth, which would mean she was alive when she sustained her injuries.